Notgard/docker_ollama_openwebui/README.md

 ```
 This will run all 3 interconnected services in the background, you can check that they are running properly with the **sudo docker ps** command.

-### Note:
+### Note :
-After testing, it seems that models below 7B parameters will strugle greatly with generating any kind of response while citing sources.
+After testing, it seems that models below 7B parameters will struggle greatly with generating any kind of response while citing sources.
+Furthermore, you can also use your own embedding models in the Perplexica parameter from its web UI.
+Embedding models are used by Perplexica to issue its search request when prompted by a user as quoted from the Perplexica repository :

+> After the information is retrieved, it is based on keyword-based search.
+We then convert the information into embeddings and the query as well, then we perform a similarity search to find the most relevant sources to answer the query.